-I hope all of you enjoyed following #wheresupgrd, a brief glimpse into our long-awaited vacation to Europe from which I just returned on Monday.
-Now it’s time for the real work – putting together a much more detailed set of trip reports chronicling our 12-day adventure across three continents and six countries, two of which, Greece and Malta, I’d visit for the first time (numbers 43 and 44 for me).
+I hope all of you enjoyed following #wheresupgrd, a brief glimpse into our long-awaited vacation to Europe.
+Now comes the real work – putting together a trip report chronicling our 12-day adventure across three continents and six countries.
+That included two new ones, Greece and Malta, numbers 43 and 44 for me.
 I’ll kick things off with an introductory post about how this trip came together, and a quick description of the various pieces of our itinerary.

 First, though, here’s an index of all of the reports I’m planning to write for this series.
-Some of these post titles will likely change before they are published, and will not necessarily be published in this order.
+The titles and order of the posts may change.
 You can always refer back to this introductory post to refer back to what has already been posted.
 (Note: if you’ve read this post previously, you may have noticed that a couple of entries have been added, and a couple others have been taken away and/or combined.
-Such is life when you try to put together an index before actually writing any posts, and come to realize that you either forgot something, or that the roadmap you put together isn’t logical for one reason or another.)

 - The Srinivasans’ European Vacation, By Land, Air, and Sea